 The Saandilya Upanishad declares very clearly that Lord Dattatreya is the Supreme Reality and is the cause of everything that is created.
-It states, " The Supreme Brahman performed penance which was of the nature of knowledge (jnyana), and desiring to become many, assumed the form of Dattatreya.
-From that form came out the three letters A, U, M; the three mystical names Bhuh, Bhuvah and Svah; the three-lined Gayatri; the three Vedas Rig, Yajur and Sama; the three Gods Brahma, Vishnu and Maheswara; the three castes Brahmana, Kshatriya and Vysya; and the three fires Gaarhapatya, Ashavaneeya and Dakshina. "
+It states, " The Supreme Brahman performed penance which was of the nature of knowledge (jnana), and desiring to become many, assumed the form of Dattatreya.
+From that form came out the three letters A, U, M; the three mystical names Bhuh, Bhuvah and Svah; the three-lined Gayatri; the three Vedas Rig, Yajur and Sama; the three Gods Brahma, Vishnu and Maheshwara; the three castes Brahmana, Kshatriya and Vysya; and the three fires Gaarhapatya, Ashavaneeya and Dakshina.

 " The lord is endowed with all wealth.
 He is all pervading and resides in the hearts of all beings.
 He is the great Maayavi, sporting with His own Maaya.
 He is Brahma.
 His Vishnu, He is Rudra.
 He is Indra and He is also all the gods of heaven and all other beings.
 He is East, He is West, He is North, He is South, He is below and He is above.
 He is everything.
 This is the glory of the form of Dattatreya."

-Lord Dattatreya came as the Supreme Philosopher (Avadhoota) so that the true meaning and purpose of Sacrifice (Tyaaga) may be revealed to mankind.
-Atri, His father, symbolizes penance (tapas) as described in the scriptures, and Anasooya represents freedom from jealousy.
+Lord Dattatreya came as the Supreme Philosopher (Avadhoota) so that the true meaning and purpose of Sacrifice (Tyaaga) may be revealed to humankind.
+Atri, His father, symbolizes penance (tapas) as described in the scriptures, and Anasooya, his mother represents freedom from jealousy.
 When penance and non-jealous nature unite in a single person, the highest truth emerges as Lord Dattatreya.
 As ultimate self-sacrifice, the Supreme God gave Himself as Datta to Atri and Anasooya.
-Hence, "Datta " means not only "that which is given", but also as the ideal of " giving " without desire for reward, i.e. selfless giving.
+Hence, "Datta '' means not only "that which is given", but the ideal of giving without desire for reward, i.e. selfless giving.
 The whole life of Dattatreya shows us that this "giving" selflessly is the true renunciation/sacrifice.
 The significance of this sacrifice is stated in the Dattatreya Upanishad where the Lord says, "Not by action, not by progeny, nor even by self, but by renunciation (tyaaga) alone is immortality attained."
 Real renunciation is the giving up of "I" and mine, not the mere abandoning of duties.
-Living a selfless life require giving up one's ego.
+Living a selfless life requires giving up one's ego.
 That is what Lord Dattatreya describes as true sacrifice.

 All these attributes of the Lord have their esoteric meanings.
 The trident is used for killing the ego, and the drum is used to awaken those souls who are still sleeping in the slumber of ignorance.
 Lord Datta's conch shell is used to sound the OMKARA, the primordial sound and the first word of the Hindu scriptures.
 The divine AUM is composed of Akara - the Creator/Initiator, Brahma; Ukara -Sustainer/Protector, Vishnu; Makara - Destroyer/Terminator, Maheswara.
 When mixed together in the conch of the Lord, they sound as the eternal Omkara -Datta.

 OM is an essential sound.
 With every breath our lungs resonate the Omkara.
 So-hum...So-hum...
 I am the world, I am the universe, I am Lord Shiva, I am Lord Vishnu...
 We are always chanting this mantra, even when we are walking, talking, eating or sleeping.
 The speed with which we sound this So-hum may change with our bodily activity, but the So-hum remains eternal.
 When the body stops resonating with this divine sound, the soul seeks another residence.
-All living creatures, even animals resonate this AUM in their body.
+All living creatures, even animals, resonate this AUM in their body.
 In Sanskrit, "Datta" means gift, hence, Omkara is the eternal gift of God to all souls.

 Lord Dattatreya is also holding a rotating discus -chakra.
 It is a round circle with no beginning and no end.
 Like the universe, it too is constantly moving, always in a flux.
 He uses this chakra to destroy all kinds of karmic bonds of His devotees.
 His right hand holds a rosary -japa mala.
 With this the Lord counts His devotees, liberating them by merely thinking of their name.
-In another hand the Lord is carrying the water pot -kamandala.
+On another hand the Lord is carrying the water pot -kamandala.
 This holds the nectar of pure wisdom.
-With this He revives the souls thirsty for knowledge, liberating them from the endless cycle of life and death.
+With this He revives the souls who are thirsty for knowledge, liberating them from the endless cycle of life and death.

 The Lord stands in front of the Audumbara tree.
-This is the celestial wish -yielding tree.
+This is the celestial wish yielding tree.
 It fulfills the wishes of those who prostrate before it.
-Audumbara is the bearer of nectar, and wherever it is found, Lord Dattatreya is always found in it's shade.
+Audumbara is the bearer of nectar, and wherever it is found, Lord Dattatreya is always found in its shade.